-Refer to section 6.2 Starting the software.
+Refer to section 6.2 Starting the software for further details.

 If the in TrustedConnect mode option is also checked, the VPN Client will start up showing the TrustedConnect Panel.
 Otherwise, the VPN Client will start up showing the Connection Panel.